Puerto Rico utility head resigns after slow Hurricane Maria response

 Ramos was criticized for signing a $300 million contract with a little-known Montana company, Whitefish Energy Holdings, to restore power, and because he did not request aid from U.S. utilities that is a normal procedure following storms.

-After a week, the Federal Emergency Management Agency put the U.S. Army Corps of Engineers in charge of restoring power, which is usually the responsibility of the local utility.
+A week after the storm, the Federal Emergency Management Agency put the U.S. Army Corps of Engineers in charge of restoring power, which is usually the responsibility of the local utility.
 The Corps has been working with several utilities, including PREPA.

 On Oct.
 31, the governor said early efforts had fallen short and finally turned to U.S. utilities for assistance, asking for hundreds of crews and vast fleets of trucks to repair the grid.

-Transmission lines weaving through the mountainous center of the island were cut off by the hurricane, which hammered the island with winds up to 155 mph (250 km/hr) when it made landfall on Sept.
+Transmission lines weaving through the mountainous center of the island were cut off by the hurricane, which hammered the island with winds up to 155 miles per hour (250 km per hour) when it made landfall on Sept.
 20.

+The uncertainty over who will lead the further reconstruction is compounded by Puerto Rico’s bankruptcy - a financial quagmire whose solution is the subject of a massive battle for control between investors, politicians and federal appointees.

 PREPA has been hampered by years of underinvestment and frequent turnover in management, and inefficient collections that forced it to go deeply into debt.
 The utility had incurred about $9 billion in debt before declaring bankruptcy in July.

-Regulators, including U.S. Congressional committees and the island’s energy commission, are investigating PREPA’s response and the contracts it awarded to Whitefish, along with a $200 million deal with Cobra Acquisitions, a subsidiary of Mammoth Energy Services.
+Regulators, including U.S. Congressional committees and the island’s energy commission, are investigating PREPA’s response and the contracts it awarded to Whitefish, along with a $200 million deal with Cobra Acquisitions, a subsidiary of Mammoth Energy Services Inc.

-Representatives from the island’s energy commission were not immediately available for comment.
+Last month, the board overseeing Puerto Rico’s finances appeared to put itself in the driver’s seat of grid repairs, giving itself the power to review most government contracts, and announcing plans to appoint retired U.S. Air Force Colonel Noel Zamot - already a member of that board - as an outside manager at PREPA.
+Rossello blocked that appointment in court, however.

+Jose Roman, interim head of the energy commission, PREPA’s regulator, said it initially gave PREPA room to respond to the crisis.
+He later said it would get involved in investigating just what had happened after controversy surrounding the contracts popped up.

+(For a graphic on 'Several companies restore electricity in Puerto Rico' click tmsnrt.rs/2zl7irZ)

+(For a graphic on 'Power restoration after major U.S. hurricanes' click tmsnrt.rs/2jYDF9s)

-Reporting By Nick Brown and Jessica Resnick Ault in New York; editing by Grant McCool
+Reporting by Nick Brown and Jessica Resnick Ault in New York; Editing by Marguerita Choy and Lisa Shumaker